alecfei/sentiment-analysis-climate-change/README.md

 ### Transfer data into database

-### Process tweets on Hadoop system using Mapreduce
+### Process tweets on Hadoop system using Mapreduce and Apache Spark

 #### References